-Micah Friez is a sports reporter for the Echo Press in Alexandria.
-A native of East Grand Forks, Minn., he is a 2018 graduate of Bemidji State University with a degree in Creative and Professional Writing.
-Follow him on Twitter at @micahfriez for Alexandria area sports updates and jokes he thinks are funny.
+Micah Friez covers Bemidji State basketball and BSU for the Bemidji Pioneer.
+A native of East Grand Forks, Minn., he is a 2018 graduate of Bemidji State with a degree in Creative and Professional Writing.
+Follow him on Twitter at @micahfriez for Beaver basketball updates.

 - Member for

 - 3 years 2 months